I’m Haraldur Thorleifsson

 In partnership with the Mayor of Reykjavík, and some of the most creative people in Iceland, I decided to create a hub, based in part on the philosophies of Bauhaus.
 A place where musicians, entrepreneurs, visual artists, writers, filmmakers, and more, could all work under one roof.

-I funded a non-profit that rents out 2500 square meters in downtown Reykjavík where creative people eat together, create together, play together.
-For a fraction of the market rate, we offer studios, co-working spaces, daily lunches and breakfast, a kiln, a recording studio, access to printers, a photo studio, showrooms, residencies and more.
+I funded a non-profit that rents out 6000 square meters in two locations in downtown Reykjavík where creative people eat together, create together, play together.
+For a fraction of the market rate, we offer studios, co-working spaces, daily lunches, a kiln, a recording studio, a photo studio, showrooms, residencies, workshops, art markets and more.

-In the two years since we set up shop we’ve become the largest community of creative people in the country with over 250 active members creating everything from dildos to art exhibitions that are going to be placed on the moon.
+In the three years since we set up shop we’ve become the largest community of creative people in the country with almost 400 active members creating everything from dildos to art exhibitions that will be sent to the moon.

 Önnu Jónu Son